 If you've ever considered following a weight loss diet, make sure you have all the facts first.
 Health editor Roxanne Fisher and dietitian Emer Delaney take a look at the Sirtfood diet...

 What is the Sirtfood diet?

 It’s the latest diet craze everyone’s talking about, a diet rich in ‘sirtfoods’.
-If you’re trying to lose some weight after Christmas you may have come across this new phenomenon.
 According to researchers, these special foods work by activating specific proteins in the body called sirtuins.
 Sirtuins are believed to protect cells in the body from dying when they are under stress and are thought to regulate inflammation, metabolism and the aging process.
 Researchers also believe sirtuins influence the body’s ability to burn fat and boost metabolism, resulting in a seven pound weight loss a week while maintaining muscle.

 So what are these magical ‘sirtfoods’?
 The ten most common include: